alejoalvarez/java/Java Core/Threads.md

 - Threads allows a program to operate more efficiently by doing multiple things at the same time.
 - Threads can be used to perform complicated tasks in the background without interrupting the main program.

+The above figure shows that a thread executes inside the process.
+There is context-switching between the threads.
+There can be multiple processes inside the Operating System, and there can be multiple threads in one process.

+***Note:** At a time only a single thread can be executed.*

+#

+Multithreading is another important feature of Object-Oriented Programming.
+Multithreading in Java helps more than two programs simultaneously execute and we can utilize the capacity of CPU.

 ## Multitasking vs Multithreading vs Multiprocessing vs Multiprogramming